eCubed/DevNotes/2019-06-08-04-templating-exposing-data-and-functionality-to-templates.md

-# Angular Templating - Multiple Templates and Exposing Data To Them
+# Angular Templating - Exposing Data and Functionality to Templates

 We left off last article with discussing multiple templates that a component might expect.
 We are still working with the Panel component.
 At this time, it expects only one template, and that is the `#contentTemplate`.
 Suppose that we want the user to be able to customize the heading as well.